 Most people haven’t noticed the loss of native plants from Auckland.
 But by learning more about which plants are native to Auckland and where they grow, you can support plant conservation efforts.
 Many of our threatened plants can be found in the Auckland Botanic Gardens in Manurewa where you can see them up close and learn more about their habitats and the threats they face.

-Visit the website of the New Zealand Plant Conservation Network to find out more about threatened plants:
+Visit the New Zealand Plant Conservation Network website to find out more about threatened plants

 View Threatened Species Recovery Plans